 The Board is of the view that the fiduciary duties placed on individual directors by the Company's governing corporate legislation and the common law and the restrictions placed by applicable corporate legislation on an individual director's participation in decisions of the Board in which the director has an interest are sufficient to ensure that the Board operates independently of management and in the best interests of the Company.
 Nevertheless, the Company has adopted a formal written code of ethics (the "Code of Ethics"), which sets out the ethical and behavioural standards expected of the Company's directors, officers, employees and contractors.
 These standards include integrity and objectivity, fair dealing and due care, proper use of the Company's assets, property and information and compliance with applicable laws, regulations and rules.
-The Board has the responsibility for monitoring compliance with the Code of Ethics by reasonably ensuring that all directors, officers and employees receive and become familiar with the Code of Ethics and acknowledge their support and understanding of the Code of Ethics.
+The Board satisfies itself regarding compliance with the Code of Ethics and acknowledge their support and understanding of the Code of Ethics.
 The Company will provide a copy of the Code of Ethics, free of charge, upon request to the Company (telephone no.: (604) 682-6496; fax no.: (604) 682-1174).
 A copy of the Code of Ethics is also available under the Company's profile on SEDAR and may be downloaded without charge at www.sedar.com.